ajcwebdev/dash-transcripts/markdown_files/2024-01-15-insurance-on-dash-platform.md

 [41:17] And this is transparent to everybody, it's public, it is auditable.
 Then you could make sure this time you're protected, this time you're not.
 [41:31] And then the information is related to the specific type of risk itself, because this means the triggers that we would pull from the super apps as oracles to settle the claim.
 [41:44] So let's say I have an accident, so I have geolocation and g-forces of impact.
 So those could be, for example, triggers that I pull from the super app.
-[41:56] And then I can publicly say, OK, this policy had a claim, and then I did owe money to Ryan as a customer for you, I have to pay out.
+[41:56] And then I can publicly say, OK, this policy had a claim, and then I did owe money to Rion as a customer for you, I have to pay out.
 [42:13] Without revealing your personal data, the information about the insurance itself, type of a risk, and your policy number, this will be the kind of information stored in the chain.
 [42:25] Now, in our last conversation, we talked about, and I'm looking at my whiteboard because I wrote some notes down, we talked about your experience and your history of the Brazilian
 [42:38] economy and what that's done.
 So I don't know, we don't want to spend too much time on this, but I did want to, we talked